seamplex/wasora/INSTALL.md

 ```

-You can receive an email notification each time wasora is updated by watching the [Bitbucket repository](https://bitbucket.org/seamplex/wasora/src).
-Log in to Bitbucket, and choose “Watch repository” from the top-right menu.
+You can receive an email notification each time wasora is updated by watching the [Github repository](https://github.com/seamplex/wasora).
+Log in to Github, and choose “Watch repository” from the top-right menu.

 # Required libraries